 - Commercial household products, including stain- and water-repellent fabrics, nonstick products (e.g., Teflon), polishes, waxes, paints, cleaning products, and fire-fighting foams.

-- Workplace, including production facilities or industries (e.g., chrome plating, electronics manufacturing or oil recovery) that use PFAS.
+- Workplace, including production facilities or industries (e.g., chrome plating, electronics manufacturing process, oil recovery, paper mill) that use PFAS.

-- Drinking water, e.g. landfills, wastewater treatment plants, firefighter training facilities.
+- Drinking water supplies, e.g. landfills, wastewater treatment plants, firefighter training facilities.